Writer Profile

 Human Resource Education and Management Supporting NPO Activities

-It has been 20 years since the NPO Act came into effect.
+Twenty years have passed since the NPO Act came into effect.
 During this time, more than 50,000 NPO corporations have been established across the country, carrying out activities to realize their own missions toward solving diverse social issues and creating new social value.
 However, while new organizations are being established, the number of corporations dissolving is also on the rise.
-Of course, there are cases where a mission is achieved and the organization dissolves after fulfilling its role, but an increasing number of groups are suspending activities or dissolving because there are no successors to take over the activities or organization, or because funds are insufficient.
+Of course, there are cases where a mission is achieved and the organization dissolves after fulfilling its role, but an increasing number of organizations are suspending activities or dissolving because there are no successors to take over the activities or organization, or because funds are insufficient.
 In this way, it has long been said that the two major challenges for NPOs are human resources and funding.

 NPO Education and Human Resource Development in Universities: The Case of Tohoku University

 It has been 10 years since the author started an NPO seminar at Tohoku University.
-In the seminar, along with presentations and discussions on themes given in textbooks, we emphasize learning through practical experience regarding NPOs and social issues.
-To bring out student initiative, we have also implemented guest lectures inviting NPO practitioners planned by students, NPO site visits, volunteer activities, and NPO surveys.
+In the seminar, along with presentations and discussions on themes given in textbooks, emphasis is placed on learning through practical experiences related to NPOs and social issues.
+To bring out student initiative, we have also implemented guest lectures by inviting NPO practitioners planned by students, NPO site visits, volunteer activities, and NPO surveys.

-For example, a student who is a sexual minority came out in the seminar, shared their concerns with other seminar members, and everyone discussed how to engage with the issues.
+For example, a student who is a sexual minority came out in the seminar, shared their concerns with other seminar students, and all the seminar students discussed how to engage and the issues involved.
 We also held a public lecture inviting an NPO active in that theme.
-At that time, wanting many people to know that they are a familiar presence, the student disclosed their sexuality in front of general participants and expressed their determination to continue active involvement.
-Through this series of processes, not only the student themselves but also the surrounding students inspired each other, developed a sense of ownership, and grew significantly.
+At that time, wanting many people to know that they are a familiar presence, the student also disclosed their sexuality in front of general participants and expressed their determination to continue active involvement in the future.
+Through this series of processes, not only the student themselves but also the surrounding students inspired each other, began to have a sense of ownership, and grew significantly.

-In addition, in the basic seminar for all first-year students, "Collaboration between NPOs and Government: Thinking of Ideas to Solve Regional Issues in Sendai City," we collaborated with NPOs and Sendai City to have them present actual regional issues.
-Students then proposed solutions from the perspective of students and youth through fieldwork and workshops.
+In addition, in the basic seminar for all first-year students, "Collaboration between NPOs and Government: Let's Think of Ideas to Solve Regional Issues in Sendai City," in collaboration with NPOs and Sendai City, students were presented with actual regional issues they were facing, and through fieldwork and workshops, students proposed solutions to the issues from the perspective of students and youth.

-Furthermore, in the graduate NPO seminar, mainly international students and working adult graduate students are conducting research on a wide range of NPO-related themes such as welfare, environment, local currency, leadership, collaboration, and social capital.
-Also, the "NPO Theory" course offered in English is taken by international students from all over the world, where they learn theory and conduct case analyses of NPOs in various regions.
-It is also worth noting that there is high interest in NPOs and volunteering related to recovery from the Great East Japan Earthquake, and many international students actually participate in these activities.
+Furthermore, in the graduate school NPO seminar, mainly international students and working graduate students are conducting research on a wide range of themes related to NPOs, such as welfare, environment, local currency, leadership, collaboration, and social capital.
+In addition, "NPO Theory," which is offered in English, is taken by international students from all over the world, where they learn theory and conduct case analyses of NPOs in various regions.
+It is also worth noting that there is high interest in NPOs and volunteering related to recovery from the Great East Japan Earthquake, and many international students actually participate in activities.

 What have these students gained by learning through contact with NPOs?
 It can be said to be problem discovery and solving skills, initiative, the ability to influence others, the ability to accept diversity, flexibility toward diverse ways of working and living, and interest in and commitment to society.

-However, even after receiving NPO education, very few people find employment at NPOs as new graduates.
-That said, some plan and operate collaborative projects with local governments and NPOs at the companies where they work, or are involved with NPOs as civil servants in earthquake recovery, welfare, or learning support projects for low-income families.
-Others continue NPO activities as their life's work in their private lives.
+However, even after receiving NPO education, very few people find employment in NPOs as new graduates.
+Nevertheless, some are planning and operating collaborative projects with local governments and NPOs at the companies where they work, and others are involved with NPOs as civil servants in earthquake recovery, welfare, and learning support projects for low-income families.
+Some also continue NPO activities as their lifework in their private lives.

-Survey results also show that those who experienced and learned about volunteers and NPOs during their student days have more opportunities to understand, empathize with, and get involved with NPOs from time to time even after becoming working adults.
-In my classes, I try to provide many such opportunities.
-One student who interviewed an NPO introduced in a first-year seminar continued volunteering at that NPO for the four years until graduation and even became a leader managing volunteers.
-Even after entering the workforce, they expressed their enthusiasm to stay involved with that NPO in some way.
+There are also survey results showing that those who experienced and learned through contact with volunteers and NPOs during their student days have more opportunities to understand, empathize with, and get involved with NPOs from time to time even after becoming working adults.
+In class, I try to provide many such opportunities.
+One student who interviewed an NPO introduced in a first-year seminar continued volunteering at that NPO for four years until graduation and even became a leader who organizes volunteers.
+Even after becoming a working adult, they spoke with enthusiasm about wanting to stay involved with that NPO in some way.

 NPO Education and Human Resource Development in the United States

-At the Syracuse University Maxwell School of Citizenship and Public Affairs, where the author studied "Public and NPO Management," the student body was diverse, ranging from recent university graduates to working adults in their 30s to 50s considering a career change to NPOs, and NPO staff.
+At the Syracuse University Maxwell School of Citizenship and Public Affairs, where the author studied "Public and NPO Management," the student body was diverse, consisting of new university graduates, working adults in their 30s to 50s thinking about a career change to NPOs, and NPO staff.
 Thirty percent of its graduates work in NPOs.
-Some have quit being lawyers to establish NPOs for poverty relief.
+Some have quit being lawyers to establish NPOs for poverty support.
 Some staff members attended graduate school while working, receiving tuition assistance from the NPO where they were employed.
-Additionally, the university's business school also focuses on social entrepreneurship education, with NPOs at its center.
+Furthermore, the university's business school also focuses on social entrepreneurship education, with NPOs at its center.

-In U.S. graduate schools, research and activities at NPOs are actively incorporated as part of the curriculum.
-For example, there are classes where students form teams to solve management challenges faced by NPOs, such as improving staff motivation, fundraising, and collaboration with government and business.
-Based on theories such as organizational theory and NPO theory, they actually provide consulting to NPOs as a team and present solutions.
-The emphasis is on learning through both theory and practice of NPOs while also contributing to solving NPO challenges.
+In U.S. graduate schools, research and activities in NPOs are actively incorporated as part of classes.
+For example, there are classes where students form teams to solve management issues facing NPOs, such as increasing staff motivation, fundraising, and collaboration with government and corporations.
+Based on theories such as organizational theory and NPO theory, students actually provide consulting to NPOs in teams and present solutions, emphasizing learning through both NPO theory and practice while also contributing to solving NPO issues.

 Furthermore, even at the undergraduate level, educational programs in collaboration with NPOs, next-generation NPO leader programs where students can receive scholarships and mentoring, and social enterprise education are also spreading.